WillO-K/WillO-K/README.md

 * Microsoft Fabric

 🔭 I'm a certified Microsoft Power BI Data Analyst Associate and particularly specialise in, as you might have guessed, Power BI and SQL (with an emphasis on MSSQL Server).
 I have worked as a:
 * Problem Analyst - supporting the Problem Management team and delivering insights on product stability, usage, error frequency to key stakeholders.
-During my tenure, I worked with SQL Server, MySQL, Excel, Elastic/Kibana, Grafana and Python.
+I worked with SQL Server, MySQL, Excel, Elastic/Kibana, Grafana and Python.
 * Application Support Engineer - Working for the Engineering department, my time here was split between resolving application incidents and delivering insights to the Engineering department to help drive decision making around the products we offered.
 During my tenure, I worked with SQL Server, ThoughtSpot, Python, Power BI and Microsoft Azure.
 * Freelance Business Intelligence consultant - Essentially working with a variety of clients on a variety of different business needs.
 Whether it's building new reports and dashboards, or troubleshooting and resolving issues with existing reports, no job is too big or too small.